francescosassi/ydenoise-fcg20/readme.md

 Francesco Sassi 1661522

+The code can be found at: https://github.com/francescosassi/ydenoise-fcg20

 # **Introduction**

-Part 1) I integrated Intel AI denoise inside yocto.
+Part 1) I integrated [Intel® Open Image Denoise](https://openimagedenoise.github.io/) in yocto.
 I added the libray inside the yocto_extension module, ad modified the Cmake file to link on Windows, Linux and Mac.
-This was tested only on Windows and LInux but it is written to support also Mac.
+It was tested only on Windows and Linux but it is written to also support also macOS.
-The yocyo_extentions module provides two interfaces in a .h file, one for the ai denoising that leverage the intel library and another for the nlmeans denoiser
+The yocto_extension module provides two interfaces one for the AI denoising that leverage the Intel® Open Image Denoise and another for the Non-Local Means Denoiser.
-I  then used this module to create a ydenoise app, that works specifying parameters from the cmd line.

-Part 1) I implemented NL means denoiser from this paper.
-From a conceptual point of view the algorithm is beautyfully easy.
-For each pixel we search in a radius of soze 'r' the pixel q. then we iterate the neightboorodd of q and check how close they are.
-If they are veryu close (and how we define close is ruled by a paramter sigma), the pixel q has a biggest weight in the average to computer the new value of p.
+Part 2) I implemented a Non-Local Means Denoiser from this paper [Non-Local Means Denoising](https://www.ipol.im/pub/art/2011/bcm_nlm/article.pdf).
+The algorithm is easy and beautyful.
+For each pixel 'p' we  iterate over all pixel 'q' in a radius of size 'r'.
+For each 'q' we iterate in a second neighboroob of 'q' and of 'p' of size 'f' and check how close they are.
+If they are close (and how we define close is ruled by a paramter sigma), the pixel 'q' has a biggest weight in the average to computer the new value of 'p'.
-This algorithm was implemented inside yocto_extension.cpp.
+The algorithm was implemented inside yocto_extension.cpp.
-Since this algorithm can be computationally demanding, I implemnted it in parallel, using the parallel_for.
+Since this algorithm can be computationally demanding, I implemented it in parallel, using the parallel_for.

-I used the two functions that I created in yocyo_extension to create a new app called ydenoise, that can be used to denoise an image with both those methods and take the following parameters:
+I used the two functions that I created in yocto_extension to create a new app called <code>yimagedenoise</code>, that can be used to denoise an image with both those methods and take the following parameters:

 THe options are:
-* --type,-t: to specify if use the nlmeans or the intel denoiser
+* <code>--type,-t</code>: to specify if use the nlmeans or the Intel® Open Image Denoise
-* --albedo,-a: albedo image used by the intel denoiser
+* <code>--albedo,-a</code>: albedo image used by the Intel® Open Image Denoise
-* --normal,-n: normal image used by the intel denoiser
+* <code>--normal,-n</code>: normal image used by the Intel® Open Image Denoise
-* --sigma,-s: the sigma parameter for the nl mean algorithm
+* <code>--sigma,-s</code>: the sigma parameter for the Non-Local Means Denoiser
-* --radius,-r: the radius parameter for the nl mean algorithm
+* <code>--radius,-r</code>: the radius parameter for the Non-Local Means Denoiser
-* --frame,-f: the frame parameter for the nl mean algorithm
+* <code>--frame,-f</code>: the frame parameter for the Non-Local Means Denoiser
-* --height,-h: filtering parameter for nlmean
+* <code>--height,-h</code>: filtering parameter for Non-Local Means Denoiser
-* --outimage,-o: the output image
+* <code>--outimage,-o</code>: the output image
-* image: the input image
+* <code>image</code>: the input image

 # **Tests**

-One of the focus of this work is a torough testing of the algorithms under various conditions of noise intesnity.
-For this reason it was tested with images
+One of the focus of this work is a torough testing of noth the algorithms under various conditions of noise intesnity.
+For this reason it was tested with images generated using a wide range of samples:

 * 4 samples
 * 8 samples